ahanson/ansible-provisioning/README.md

 * check if it's an Apple machine and act accordingly.
 * Show the old-school steam locomotive ascii animation after everything is done.
 * Change the wallpaper to a FreeGeek Chicago wallpaper.
+* If logged into oem, make changes to /etc/skell and /etc/profile so that when the user makes an account for themselves, changes by the install script aren't removed.

 ## Notes:
 You will need [Git](https://git-scm.com/) and [Ansible](https://www.ansible.com/) to run this script.
 Here's how to get them: